arcus/education_modules/docker_101/docker_101.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-As you consider the tutorial, imagine the kind of coding projects you typically work on --- whatever that is --- rather than the example code they provide.
+As you consider the tutorial, imagine the kinds of coding projects you typically work on --- whatever those are --- rather than the example code they provide.

 </div>